goalsgame/ueimporter/ueimporter.md

 ## Parting words

-With this setup you have the power to change the engine at will, how you weild this power is up to you.
+With this setup you have the power to change the engine at will, and still stay up to date with new releases, how you wield this power is up to you.

 Consider that any merge conflicts you get with new engine releases, after making local changes, will need to be resolved.
 This is a manual process that is hard to automate.
 In the past, when working in another big game engine, I have seen